Itai-Nelken/qemu2deb/README.md

 >why did you create this script?

 **A:**
->because compiling QEMU on the Raspberry Pi takes over an hour, and I wanted to have a easy and fast way to install QEMU because I switch OS's a lot. first I tried using checkinstall, but it didn't work, so after trying a lot of fixes and ways I decided to create the deb manually.
+>because compiling QEMU on the Raspberry Pi takes over an hour and the version in the repos is really old, and I wanted to have a easy and fast way to install QEMU because I switch OS's a lot. first I tried using checkinstall, but it didn't work, so after trying a lot of fixes and ways I decided to create the deb manually.
 I tracked down all the qemu files on my system, put them in a folder, created the DEBIAN/control file, and pakaged it. to my surprise it worked, but I got a error that the bios wasn't found. after searching a bit I found the issue: broken links.
 I found the files the links pointed to and copied them over to the folder, then packaged it again. this time I messed up the two debs, so I deleted both debs, and packaged one again. this time it worked!